Gluing variations: The Isenberg-Moncrief parameterisation

 \section{The Isenberg-Moncrief parameterisation}

 {\red{\mathrm{d} \newu}} {\red{\mathrm{d} \newr}} {\red{u}} {\red{r}}

 A smooth submanifold $\secN$ of a smooth null hypersurface $\mcN\subset \mcM$ will be called a \emph{cross-section of $\mcN$} if every generator of $\mcN$ intersects $\secN$ precisely once.
-The aim of this section is to provide a simpler description of characteristic data of order $k$ on a hypersurface $\mcN$ with cross-section $\secN$, using coordinates which are often referred to as Gaussian null coordinates.
-Since Gauss has never heard of these coordinates, and since they have been introduced by Isenberg and Moncrief~\cite{isenberg:moncrief:symmetries}, we will refer to them as \emph{Isenberg-Moncrief coordinates}; IM for short.
-In these coordinates the metric reads \footnote{Our $r$ is the same as Isenberg-Moncrief's $t$ and our $u$ is the negative of Isenberg-Moncrief's $x^3$, see \cite[Equation~(2.8)]{isenberg:moncrief:symmetries}.}
+The aim of this section is to provide a simpler description of characteristic data of order $k$ on a hypersurface $\mcN$ with cross-section $\secN$, using coordinates which are often referred to as Gaussian null coordinates. { As these coordinates have been introduced by Isenberg and Moncrief~\cite{VinceJimcompactCauchyCMP}, } we will refer to them as \emph{Isenberg-Moncrief coordinates}; IM for short.
+In these coordinates the metric reads \footnote{Our $r$ is the same as Isenberg-Moncrief's $t$ and our $u$ is the negative of Isenberg-Moncrief's $x^3$, see \cite[Equation~(2.8)]{VinceJimcompactCauchyCMP}.}

-We like to think of $\mcN$ as the hypersurface $\{u=0\}$, with $r$ being a coordinate along the generators of $\mcN$.
+We let $\mcN$ be the hypersurface $\{u=0\}$, with $r$ being a coordinate along the generators of $\mcN$.
 The Einstein equations for the metric \eqref{10I22.w1}, in all dimensions, can be found in~\cite[Appendix A]{HIW}, after replacing the coordinates $(\newu,\newr) $ of~\cite{HIW} with our $(\newr,-\newu) $.

 There are actually two choices for $\mcN$ in the coordinates \eqref{10I22.w1}: as $\{\newr=0\}$ or as $\{\newu=0\}$, since both these hypersurfaces are null for the metric \eqref{10I22.w1}.
 The reader is warned that our choice here leads unfortunately to confusions with the usual notation $\newu$ for a coordinate whose level sets are null, as is the case for Bondi coordinates: we emphasise that the zero-level set of $\newu$ here is null, but the remaining level sets are not, in general.
 On the other hand all the level sets of $r$ are null for a metric of the form \eqref{10I22.w1}.